casa0019-group5/casa0019-group5.github.io/README.md

         }
 ```

 After Vineeth had set up the database I changed the MQTT in the dictionary to the corresponding HTTP endpoints.
-Moreover, I added some additional code for an HTTP GET request directly from the database, using unity's HTTP call `UnityWebRequest.Get(url))`.
+Moreover, I added some additional code for an HTTP GET request directly from the database, using unity's HTTP call `UnityWebRequest.Get(url))` (Stackoverflow, 2017).
 ```
  using (UnityWebRequest request = UnityWebRequest.Get(url))
             {